New South Wales 660/760 class railcar

-The 660 & 760 class railcars are a class of diesel multiple unit train built by the New South Wales Government Railways (NSWGR) and used in the latter stages of their life by CityRail, primarily on its Hunter Valley line.
+The 660 and 760 class railcars are a class of diesel multiple unit train built by the New South Wales Government Railways (NSWGR) and used in the latter stages of their life by CityRail, primarily on its Hunter Valley line.
 The trains have since been phased out in favour of the newer Endeavour railcar model.
 The 660/760 railcars were converted by NSWGR from earlier 600/700 Class vehicles between 1973 and 1975.

 The 600 Class railcars, built in 1949–1950, were not compatible electrically with the later 900/950 and 620 Class diesel trains.
 In 1972, NSWGR purchased 22 Cummins 14-litre diesel engines and Twin Disc hydraulic transmissions with the intention of re-engining the entire ten units of the class and making them compatible with their later sisters.
 As a result of continued mechanical failures of some of the 620 Class units, a number of these engines and transmissions were diverted to upgrade the 620 Class, and in the end only five of the ten 600 Class sets were converted.

 The converted units were fitted with two 300 hp Cummins NT-855-R2 in-line six cylinder, four stroke diesel engines coupled to Twin Disc DFFR 10034 automatic lock-up torque converter transmissions.
 They were also fitted with 620 Class control systems and were then able to work in multiple with the 900/950 and 620 Class units.
 During the reconstruction, side-mounted radiators were fitted in the centre of the power car.
 The original window arrangement of the luggage compartment was not changed, retaining the three original windows.
 However, one window was removed from the No. 2 End passenger compartment to accommodate the larger radiators.
 The louvred side radiator vents are an aid to distinguish them from their earlier 600 Class sisters.
 Apart from control system and driver's cab changes, the layout of the trailer cars was unaltered.